Whether you want to learn a language for an upcoming business trip or just for fun, there are plenty of language-learning apps, such as Duolingo.

 This can go up even further with more complex languages, such as Arabic and Chinese which would take over 2000 hours for full fluency.

-In comparison, Duolingo only provides around 12 hours active learning time for these complicated languages.
+In comparison, Duolingo only provides around 12 hours of active learning time for these complicated languages.

-However, it is likely to take even longer as Arabic and Chinese lessons are often longer.
+However, it is likely to take even longer as Spanish learning, Arabic and Chinese lessons are often longer.

-So, if Duolingo doesn’t get you to write and speak a fluent language, is it really worth it?
+So, if Duolingo doesn’t get you to write and speak a fluent language like Spanish words of a native speaker, is it worth it?

 We think learning apps are a great start to familiarize yourself with a language.